Orthodontics for Children: Screen by Age 7 and join our Orchin Ortho Kids Club!

 Why age 7?
 By this age, most children have their adult molars in and have established their bite and jaw growth pattern.
 This makes it the optimal time to bring your child in for an evaluation.
 Screening by age 7 allows us to diagnose and correct tooth and jaw growth problems sooner, and without surgery or extraction of permanent teeth.

-Dr. Bailey and Dr. Orchin take pride in providing conservative treatment plans.
+Dr. Murphy takes pride in providing conservative treatment plans.
 Less than 15% of our patients receive treatment prior to all of their permanent teeth coming in.
 Our doctors feel so strongly about the importance of this early orthodontic screening, the visit is complimentary; it is their gift to you.
 No referral is needed.

 - Correct and guide the growth of your child’s jaw to help the permanent teeth come in straight